lsprangers/lsprangers.github.io/docs/other_concepts/graph_processing/GRAPH_NN.md

 - Aggregate information from neighboring nodes
 - Stack multiple layers (compute across multiple hops)

+Ultimately, the similarity $S(z_u, z_v)$ should be high for similar nodes and low for dissimilar ones, and during inference time this similarity score would be output for all relationships and we'd do threshold tuning and typical precision / recall trade-offs for link prediction, attribute prediction, or other tasks

-Most of these 3 things can be achieved by utilizing graph traversal algorithms, implemented via message passing in scalable parallel frameworks, to aggregate information from neighbors and update node representations
+Most of these 3 things can be achieved by utilizing graph traversal algorithms, implemented via message passing in scalable parallel frameworks, to aggregate information from neighbors and update node representations.
+Perhaps the most common way to do this is through neighborhood aggregation, where each node aggregates information from its immediate neighbors to update its own representation

+After this is done the decoder reconstructs graph properties or predicts tasks based on these embeddings.
+Loss functions can help us optimize the embeddings to be useful for downstream tasks, where we compare what the decoder predicted for edges, node

 ![Graph Propogation](/img/graph_propogation.png)